00:00-00:48

-[Taltz logo with dosage on screen in lower right corner.]
+[Taltz logo with dosage and ISI disclaimers appear on screen.]

 Caption: